 Now the question is: how can we best invest in improving health systems to reach Universal Health Coverage?
 Investing through multilateral organisations in health care in low-income countries has proven to be an effective way to do so.

 Global Health, Global Access brings back the attention global health deserves

 Health has a huge impact on society and yet, it is often pushed into the dark corners of global agendas.
 While working to deliver healthcare in some of the most fragile countries in the world, Cordaid is also advocating, especially to the Dutch government, politicians and policymakers to divert their attention and increase investment in healthcare in low-income countries.

 We constantly engage with the relevant people and entities to achieve this goal.
 Through the Dutch Global Health Alliance, Cordaid and other Dutch civil society organisations are putting their efforts together to reach and influence these target groups with relevant knowledge and recommendations.

 The project is also closely connected to multilateral organisations like the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Global Vaccine Alliance (GAVI), and the Global Financing Facility (GFF).
 These organisations share their experience and strengths to showcase the effectiveness of coordinated investment in strong health systems.

 Do you also care about global health?

 As members of the United Nations, countries have already committed to manoeuvre towards Sustainable Development Goals including SDG 3 for Good Health and Wellbeing.
-As conscious citizens of the Netherlands, you can remind the Dutch Government to keep that promise.
-We are soon launching a petition to obtain this important goal.
-Keep an eye on our online channels for updates, spread the word and help your politicians to take the right step towards Health for All.
+You can help remind the Dutch Government to keep that promise.
+We have launched a petition with ONE Campaign and other organisations to obtain this important goal.
+Sign the petition, spread the word and help Dutch politicians to take the right step towards Health for All.